-I am the mother of an 11 year old girl who thinks I am the meanest mom in the entire world.
+I was forced to learn how to dip dye your hair using Kool Aid.
 Why?
-Because I will not let her go to the salon and get her hair dyed!
+Because I am the mother of an 11 year old girl who thinks I am the meanest mom in the entire world.
+I will not let her go to the salon and get her hair dyed!
 Many of her friends are dying their hair…which honestly floors me completely because they are only 11!
 Usually they just get a strip of hair done or just the tips but I am too paranoid about the health risks associated with hair dye to let her get it done.
 In an effort to find a ‘happy medium’ so she does not hate me forever I told her “Learn how to dip dye your hair using Kool Aid and you can try it”.
 Well, off she went to her friend Google and started doing some research and it seemed pretty easy.
 Here is a brief summary of how to dip dye your hair with Kool Aid if your daughter (or YOU) want to give it a try!
 The color may not be as dramatic or long lasting as traditional hair dyes but personally, I think there is a lot less risk involved!

 How to Dip Dye Your Hair Using Kool Aid

 1. First, wash and condition your hair as you normally would.
 Air dry or blow dry until all of the moisture is out.
 To ensure the color lasts as long as possible you want to avoid washing it for 48 hours after you dip dye your hair with Kool Aid so start with clean hair!

 2. Divide your hair into smaller sections using elastic bands.
 Do not try to gather it into one pony tail to dye or it will come out uneven.
 My daughter divided her hair into 6 smaller sections and placed the elastic bands about 3 inches up from the bottom.